Umb-Astardo/R3-Toolshop/README.md

 # 🛠️R3 Toolshop

 Welcome to the R3 Toolshop - this a tool born of ~~my own laziness~~ the necessity to make converting existing tables into R3 relations as painless as possible!
+[Check out REI3 here](https://github.com/r3-team/r3)

 ### Currently you can convert from
 - **Sharepoint lists**